colobot/colobot/README.txt

 More information for developers can be found at developer wiki at: http://colobot.info/wiki.
 However, the freshest source of information is our IRC channel #colobot at pirc.pl.

 This repository contains only the source code of the project.
 The game requires also data files which are available in separate packages, currently from http://colobot.info/files.
-The packages are named colobot-data-RRRR-MM-DD.zip.
+The packages are named colobot-data-YYYY-MM-DD.zip.
 Make sure you have the latest package before compiling and running the code in repository.

 Status